yHugoSoares/SO2425/README.md

 # Sistemas Operativos Project

 ## Authors
-- Hugo
+- Hugo Soares
-- Author 2
+- Francisco Martins
-- Author 3
+- Jorge Barbosa

 ## Project Overview
 This project is part of the Sistemas Operativos (Operating Systems) course.
 The goal of the project is to [].